Phantas0s/garden/content/post/tweets-january-2021.md

 ## 2021-01-30

 Beginners often ask what language they should learn first.
 My answer: it doesn't really matter.
-Just pick a modern language like Ruby, Python, PHP, or Golang for example.If you're searching a job, look at the job offers you might be interested in, and look at the language they ask for.Some communities prefer some languages than others, often because of the libraries available.
-Example: python for data analytics.When developers answer this question, you'll get a subjective answer.
+Just pick a modern language like Ruby, Python, PHP, or Golang for example.

+If you're searching a job, look at the job offers you might be interested in, and look at the language they ask for.

+Some communities prefer some languages than others, often because of the libraries available.
+Example: python for data analytics.

+When developers answer this question, you'll get a subjective answer.
 For example, notice that I didn't include JavaScript in my examples: I'm afraid that the language has too many traps for beginners.
 But it's a subjective opinion, and it should be taken with a grain of salt.

 ## 2021-01-31